 Now, how does one beat stagflation?

-In the simplest terms, it is a matter of anticipating inflation and positioning one’s wealth and investments accordingly.
+In simple terms, it is a matter of anticipating inflation and positioning one’s wealth and investments accordingly.
 Of course, the alternative is simply keeping indexed with the market as a whole, while dollar cost averaging along the way.

 Such a strategy could range from a slight rebalancing in favor of assets historically resilient toward inflation, to a major repositioning in assets such as gold and silver.